SuhelMehta9/SuhelMehta9.github.io/_posts/2023-09-23-semantic-search-using-haystack.md

 For more information you can check their website: https://haystack.deepset.ai/overview/intro

 ### Qdrant
 Qdrant is an open-source vector database that is optimized for semantic search.
 It is a distributed database that can scale to handle large datasets.
-Qdrant provides a number of features that make it ideal for semantic search, including:
+Qdrant provides a number of features that make it ideal for semantic search, incl-uding:

 * Support for a variety of vector similarity metrics, such as cosine similarity and Euclidean distance.
 * Efficient nearest neighbor search algorithms.